IBM-Blockchain-Archive/marbles/tutorial_part1.md

 1. Use the dashboard on the Bluemix service tile to verify if the chaincode was deployed and that your peers are running.
 You may get into the chaincode/peer logs from here.
 1. If it still doesn't work try deleting the current network and creating another one
 1. Look at the node.js console logs for clues/errors (if using bluemix do cf logs YOUR_APP_NAME, if localhost look at your screen buddy)
+	- If you want to see recent but historic logs when using Bluemix type cf logs YOUR_APP_NAME --recent in your command line/terminal
+	- The logs that are most helpful are right at the begining.
+AFter the ------------ Server Up - x.x.x.x:xxxx ------------ line.
 1. Open the console in your browser (right click the page, inspect element, open console tab).
 There are lots of debug prints to help give you clues.

 #Node.js Console Error Solutions